Canada Revenue Agency - CVIT

 Unions are an important force for democracy, not just in the workplace, but beyond.
 Here in Canada, we have a strong social safety net in place to catch us when we need help, and that’s due in part to the strength of the labour movement.
 United Way and Labour have been partners for more than 30 years, since the inception of our local United Way in 1982.
 The partnership developed around a common interest: ensuring that workers and their families have access to social services in their community.

 Many of the workplaces that run fundraising campaigns are unionized, but the partnership goes deeper than just financial support.
 Labour representatives volunteer with United Way as members of the United Way Board of Directors and participate in the decision-making process around policy and allocation of funds as well.

 Our Labour Program offers many different community services including the Labour Community Advocate Training.
 This training helps workers find effective solutions and community support for issues outside the scope of their collective agreements.
 Labour Community Advocates are often the first contact for co-workers facing issues.
-Please contact our Director of Labour Community Services for more information.
+Please contact our Director of Labour for more information.